AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 **Battery Technology**

+The input parameters for the Battery Energy Storage System (BESS) include:

+*Economic parameters: These are factors related to the cost and financial aspects of the BESS, such as the specific investment cost, specific electronic investment cost, and operation and maintenance (O&M) cost.

+*Battery efficiency: This includes the efficiency of the battery during charging and discharging processes, which influences how effectively it stores and releases energy.

+*Battery Depth of Discharge (DOD): DOD refers to the extent to which the battery's energy is used and discharged, which can impact its performance and longevity.

+*Battery power: This encompasses the maximum time the battery can be charged and discharged, indicating its power capabilities.

+*Battery cycles: The number of charge-discharge cycles the battery is expected to undergo before it reaches the end of its useful life.

+*Battery initial State of Charge (SOC): SOC represents the initial amount of energy stored in the battery when it's put into operation.

+*BESS existing capacity: This parameter indicates the current capacity or size of the Battery Energy Storage System in use.
+(Brownfield)

+(refer to :doc:`advanced`)

 **Grid Technology**

 Plot settings
 --------------

 .. note::
   Please refer to the example gallery for a better understanding of the structure of both the set and parameter files.